Multi-fidelity Gaussian process regression for noisy outputs and non-nested experimental designs: a comparison between the recursive and non-recursive formulations: Introduction

 An important assumption made in the previously mentioned articles is the ``nested experimental designs'' hypothesis, where the HF input training set is supposed to be a subset of the LF input training set.
-This assumption leads to a simplification of the optimization scheme for the first, non-recursive formulation.
-In addition, for the recursive AR(1) model, the co-kriging equations, i.e. the formulas for the mean and variance functions of the HF GP, are also simplified.
+This assumption leads to a simplification of the optimization scheme and the recursive co-kriging formulas.
 Le Gratiet \cite[p.~274]{legratiet_thesis} provides more general co-kriging equations when this assumption is not verified, and suggests to directly maximize numerically the likelihood for all HF parameters, but due to the more complex structure of the covariance matrix, explicit formulas for the MLE are not given.
-An alternative approach for the hyperparameter optimization when the experimental designs are not nested is to use the expectation-maximization (EM) algorithm \cite{zertuche_thesis, BS2023Nested_GP} which consists in solving a sequence of simpler optimization problems, such that the likelihood value increases after each iteration. \\
+An alternative approach for the hyperparameter optimization when the experimental designs are not nested is to use the expectation-maximization (EM) algorithm \cite{Dempster1977EM, zertuche_thesis, BS2023Nested_GP} which consists in solving a sequence of simpler optimization problems, such that the likelihood value increases after each iteration. \\

-However, these earlier works suppose that the codes are deterministic and thus, the observations are noise-free.
-This is a highly debatable assumption since in many cases, a noisy component is likely to be present due to measurement errors or stochastic calculations in some computer codes.
-Babaee et al.\cite{Babaee2020CapeCod} propose a model that takes into account Gaussian noise terms on both fidelity levels, nevertheless, their approach corresponds to the non-recursive formulation and they estimate all hyperparameters jointly which implies solving a high-dimensional optimization problem.
-As mentioned in \cite{Babaee2020CapeCod} it is not possible to apply this approach to large-scale problems. \\
+However, these earlier works suppose that the observations are noise-free.
+This is a highly debatable assumption since in many practical cases, a noisy component is likely to be present due to measurement errors or stochastic calculations in some computer codes.
+An extension of the non-recursive formulation to the case where Gaussian noise is present for both LF and HF data is given for instance in \cite{Babaee2020CapeCod}.
+Nevertheless, all hyperparameters are jointly estimated which implies solving a high-dimensional optimization problem.
+According to \cite{Babaee2020CapeCod}, this limits the overall applicability of the non-recursive model and it is suggested that the recursive model could be more efficient if generalized to the non-nested inputs and noisy outputs case. \\